Mount Rushmore: Space for Trump in the rubble |

 There are several main concerns about what happens next.

-Climate Action requires the nations of the world to work collaboratively to ensure that the targets have been set or met by all of the nations working together.
+Climate Action requires the world's nations to work collaboratively to ensure that the targets have been set or met by all nations working together.
 Trump has shown by his statements that he is dismissive of climate change and has no commitment to climate action.
 He has given strong support to drilling for oil and gas and claims that America has more oil and gas than the rest of the world which is beautiful.
 His threats to withdraw from the Paris Agreement and COP will result in serious damage and give license to other non-believers to follow suit.
 His motorcades are a visible example of his disdain for any environmental integrity.

 The United Nations and NATO are both essential organisations to ensure peace and protect the weaker nations from poverty, provide relief from emergencies, tackle famine and disease and challenge the activities of tyrants and despots when they seek to expand their empires, carry out genocide or infringe human rights.
 Trump has little regard for the United Nations which he sees as competition to American hegemony and he sees NATO as an expensive tax on the USA which must be funded more fully by Europe.